SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

   ![package](images/400_abap_repository_tree.png).

   2. In the Create Tree dialog, choose **Appliction Component Hierarchy** as filter criterion and click the **Next >** button.

-     > The application component hierarchy contains all objects of the entire system.
-Structuring is done by application component, package and object type.
-     > Here we have later to add additional filters that restrict the search to
-     >  - objects that are released (API:USE_IN_CLOUD_DEVELOPMENT)
-     >  - objects of type behavior definition (TYPE:BDEF)

   ![package](images/410_abap_repository_tree.png)